Brian Bevan: 1950s

 Bevan helped Warrington win the 1954–55 Northern Rugby Football League season's Championship.

-He scored a try in Warrington's 5–4 victory over St. Helens in the 1959–60 Lancashire County Cup Final during the 1959–60 season at Central Park, Wigan on Saturday 31 October 1959.
+He scored a try in Warrington's 5–4 victory over St. Helens in the 1959–60 Lancashire Cup Final during the 1959–60 season at Central Park, Wigan on Saturday 31 October 1959.

 1960s

 In 1961 Bevan returned to Australia to play for an Eastern Suburbs seven-a-side competition for Keith Holman's testimonial.

 Bevan played his last game for Warrington on Easter Monday, 1962.
 In his career in Britain, Bevan scored a hat-trick of tries or more in a single game 100 times.
 Twice he scored seven tries in a game for Warrington, which is still a club record.
 During his sixteen-year career with Warrington he helped the club win the Challenge Cup twice, three RL Championships, a Lancashire Cup and six Lancashire League titles.

 Bevan came out of semi-retirement to play for Blackpool Borough between 1962 and 1964.

 Bevan played most of his career in Britain, and was never selected to represent Australia in a test match, although he did mesmerise Kangaroo touring sides with his guile and skill for almost two decades.
 In all he scored 796 tries in his career in Britain in competitive matches, a world record by a rugby player of either code).
 He scored 740 for Warrington, in 620 appearances (both club records).

+Bevan’s international try scoring average with the crack Other Nationalities team was 1.625 tries per match - the highest ever in international rugby league.